For a piece of clothing fishing vests are useful. They serve one simple purpose. Securely store my fishing accessories in an easily accessible way.

 Six Essential Features all Trout fishing vests must have.

 Color: Like all my fishing clothing, I want it to blend in with my surroundings.
 My vest is a pale brown, all the manufacturers know this, so most fishing vests are made in suitable colors.
-I do trend to avoid the brighter tan ones.
-If you do all your fishing in one environment, it might be worthwhile getting a specific natural shade to better blend in with the surrounds.
+I do tend to avoid the brighter tan ones.
+If you do all your fishing in one environment, it might be worthwhile getting a specific natural shade to better blend in with the surroundings.

-Fishing vest or fishing pack
+Fishing vest vs fishing pack